tuananh/camaro/README.md

 * Benchmark run on MacBookPro14,1 - Intel Core i5 CPU @ 2.30GHz using Node v8.10.0.

 * I may expose another method to transform the whole XML tree so that the benchmark will better reflect the real performance.

-* Performance on small XML strings is not very good due to crossing between JS and C++ is expensive.

 ![intro](intro.png)